202511034-DAU/202511034-Shivang_Desai/Lab3/README.md

 | Pretrained ResNet | 0.801111 | 0.811128  | 0.801111 | 0.800259 |

 The pretrained model generally performs better due to its ability to leverage **features learned from large-scale datasets like ImageNet**.
+But here Basic CNN performed better.
+The Basic CNN achieved slightly better performance than the pretrained ResNet model across all evaluation metrics.
+The CNN obtained an accuracy of 81.56%, whereas the pretrained ResNet achieved 80.11%.

+The precision, recall, and F1-score values also show a similar pattern, with the CNN consistently performing slightly better.
+This indicates that the CNN model was able to learn discriminative features for AQI classification effectively from the dataset.

+Possible Reasons for CNN Performing Better

+Although pretrained models often outperform models trained from scratch, in this case the Basic CNN performed better.
+Possible reasons include:

+Dataset characteristics
+The dataset may contain features that are relatively simple for a custom CNN to learn, making transfer learning less advantageous.

+Limited fine-tuning of the pretrained model
+Only a small portion of the pretrained network was trained (with the first layers frozen), which may have limited its ability to adapt fully to the AQI classification task.

+Small training duration
+Both models were trained for only 5 epochs, which may not be sufficient for the pretrained model to properly adjust its weights to the dataset.

+Domain difference from ImageNet
+ResNet was originally trained on ImageNet objects, while this dataset focuses on environmental scenes related to air quality.
+Because of this domain difference, the pretrained features may not perfectly match the task.

 ---